donundeen/WeCanMusic/README.md

   - **MaxCompatible**: arduino code for devices that just send thier raw values over UDP to a Max installation (in **PositionalJamAlphaBlast**).
 I've moved away from this approach to using the more open-source, RPi-based setup in **RPiCompatible**.

   - **RPiCompatible**: Arduino code for devices that take their sensor value, turn it into MIDI notes based on the supplied chord changes, and plays the notes using the attached MusicMaker featherwing.
 It ALSO can send the MIDI note as a makenote message over OSC/UDP, so that another computer could play it via an attached synth.
 This is useful if you don't have enough MusicMakers, or want to use fancier synths.
-There will be a sub-folder for each type of device
+There will be a sub-folder for each type of device, such as

     - **wecanmusic_capacitive**: The version of the device code for handling simple capacitive sensing, on pin 32.